 - "Traveling" can be added in, which involves an item such as the fuzzy dice or a plush toy or bean bag.
 The players decide at the beginning of the game on a set die roll, such as three of a kind of any number, or three of one specific number (i.e. three sixes).
 If a player rolls that number they yell "traveling" and the item is placed by the player.
 Whoever has the item at the end of the game wins the traveling prize.

-- Player may decide to each put in an amount of money, such as $5 each, into a pot that is used for prizes at the end of the game.
+- Players may decide to each put in an amount of money, such as $5 each, into a pot that is used for prizes at the end of the game.

 Learning to Play Bunco

 While Bunco may seem a bit complicated at first, once you start, you'll see how fun and easy the game is to play.
-Bunco is a terrific game for a group gathering and you can be creative with the basic rules by adding in variations and prizes that ensures everyone has fun no matter what their final score is.
+Bunco isn't the kind of game you can play with just a few people, but it's great for groups.
+While 12 is the ideal number of players, you could play with as few as eight people by using three tables of three, with a "ghost" at one table.
+Bunco is a terrific dice game for a group gathering, such as a girls' night out party.
+You can be creative with the basic rules by adding in variations and prizes to ensure that everyone has fun no matter who has the winning score.